*South Pas Back Then

 store.
 Slot car races became events.

-Stingray bikes were lined up all the way down the back alley of the store.
+Stingray bikes were lined up down the back alley of the store.

 I remember Hilton overseeing the races and giving trophies to the winners.